duxsco/gentoo-installation/docs/index.md

 ## 1.5.
 LUKS Key Slots

-On the `rescue` partition, LUKS key slots are set as follows:
+On the "rescue" partition, LUKS key slots are set as follows:

   - 0: Rescue password